-FINE 2029 Modernity and its discontents (6 credits) Although certain 20th century artists can be taken as celebrating the modern, many artists offered instead a critical engagement with the newly-emerging forms of experience they were encountering, or sought various forms of escape from them.
+FINE2029 Modernity and its discontents (6 credits) Although certain 20th century artists can be taken as celebrating the modern, many artists offered instead a critical engagement with the newly-emerging forms of experience they were encountering, or sought various forms of escape from them.
 While the response of European artists to the modern condition is most well known, artists from other parts of the world were equally engaged with the task of creating an art adequate to the new environment in which they found themselves.
 Both will be considered in this course, which will focus primarily on European art of the first half of the 20th century.
 Chinese art will provide the main non-Western case for study.
 Abstract art, Futurism, Expressionism, Dada and Surrealism may all be considered.
 Assessment: 100% coursework.

-FINE 2030 Towards the global (6 credits) Paris has been described as the capital of the 19th century, and indeed one can talk of a European cultural hegemony that lasted until the outbreak of the Second World War.
+FINE2030 Towards the global (6 credits) Paris has been described as the capital of the 19th century, and indeed one can talk of a European cultural hegemony that lasted until the outbreak of the Second World War.
 The postwar period, however, saw a migration of cultural authority across the Atlantic to the United States, and with the ending of the Cold War American cultural dominance seemed to become even more deeply entrenched.
 If the close of the colonial era did not then eliminate the asymmetry of power between Western and non-Western cultures, it did at least alter the conditions for artistic production in the latter.
 Furthermore, with an increasing pace of globalization at the end of the century, the opportunities for non-Western artists to reach new audiences have expanded enormously.
 This course will begin with a consideration of Pollock and Abstract Expressionism, and later developments in American art will be a major focus of the course, which will also be concerned to document the contribution of non-Western artists.
 A thematic approach will be adopted, with tendencies such as Pop Art, Minimal and Post-Minimal art, Environmental and Installation Art, Performance Art, Conceptual and Neo-Conceptual Art being amongst those which may be considered.
 A wide variety of artworks dating from 1945 to the present day will be discussed.
 Assessment: 100% coursework.

-FINE 2031 The rise of modern architecture in Western culture (6 credits) Tracing the development of Western architecture from ancient Greece onward, this course focuses on the 19th and 20th centuries, from Neoclassicism in Washington, D.C. and Haussmann's renovation of Paris to the Bauhaus in Germany and the international spread of Modernism and Postmodernism.
-Emphasis is placed on the way buildings express institutional ideologies, as well as on construction technology and architectural theory.
-Numerous examples from Hong Kong and China are included.
+FINE2031 The rise of modern Western architecture (6 credits) Tracing the development of modernity in Western architecture, this course examines a series of movements and cities from the mid-18th century to the present.
+Major examples include Neoclassicism in Washington, D.C., Haussmann's renovation of Paris, colonialism in Hong Kong and Shanghai, New York skyscrapers, and the international spread of Modernism and Postmodernism.
+Emphasis is placed on construction technology, architectural theory, and the way buildings express institutional ideologies.
+Tutorials include visits to local buildings.
 Assessment: 100% coursework.

 FINE2032 Art and the portrayal of women (6 credits) This course will consider the representation of women in Western art.
 The approach will be thematic, and examples ranging from medieval to modern will be considered.
 Topics will include 'good' women (virgins, saints, mothers, wives) and 'bad' (fallen women, temptresses, witches), as well as the nude and the portrait.
 Both religious and secular images will be considered.
 Assessment: 100% coursework.